Our Advanced Placement (AP) Program is an opportunity for highly-motivated, capable students to enroll in a challenging academic program.

 One of the advantages of the AP program is that it allows students to experience the rigour of a university level course while still at high school.
 In addition, at those universities that participate in the AP program, the AP credit may be recognized as a first year university credit, allowing the student to expand their options by choosing an alternative first year university credit, or to move into a second year course in that subject area.

-Students in grades 9, 10 and 11 may enroll in PACE (Program for Academic and Creative Extension)/Pre-AP courses in science, mathematics, english, geography (grade 9), and history (grade 10).
-For grade 11 students, pre-AP courses are available in biology, chemistry, physics, mathematics, english and history.
+Students in grades 9, 10 and 11 may enroll in PACE (Program for Academic and Creative Extension)/AP-Preparatory (AP-Prep) courses in science, mathematics, english, geography (grade 9), and history (grade 10).
+For grade 11 students, AP-Prep courses are available in biology, chemistry, physics, mathematics, english and history.
 These courses are designed to prepare student for the AP curriculum in grade 12.